Beltane Recipe: A Trio of Hummus and Creative Ways to Serve Them

 Hummus is most traditionally used as a dip, and that's fine if you like it!
 Some things you can put out on a platter for dipping includes:

 - raw veggies

-- cut up apples and pears (goes especially well with honey hummus)
+- cut-up apples and pears (goes exceptionally well with honey hummus)

 Make hummus into a wrap.
 Some of my favorites include:

 - roasted red pepper hummus spread on a wrap and add a couple of spears of roasted or grilled asparagus.

 - black bean hummus on a wrap with banana slices and topped with sour cream

 - chicken fingers and honey ginger hummus

 Use hummus liberally as a sandwich spread.
 Some of my favorites include: